algorandfoundation/docs/docs/feature-guides/offline_transactions.md

 ```
 # Signed Transaction File Operations
-Signed Transactions are similar, but require an account to sign the transaction before writting it to a file.
+Signed Transactions are similar, but require an account to sign the transaction before writing it to a file.

 ``` javascript tab="JavaScript"
 	let txn = {